 Serve these sandwiches nice and hot with a little extra chutney on the side of dippin!
+If you make it, please be sure to send it to me or share on your IG stories and tag @thechutneylife!
+I love seeing your creations!

 Happy Eating !!